WiegnerO/MyBoardClient/README.md

 # MyBoard functions
 This application allows users to: <br>
-- Login and register in the application
+- Login and register an account
-- Create and update their user profile
+- Create and update their user personal user profile
 - Create and delete new MyBoards
 - Search new MyBoard pages
 - Search MyBoard users